4 day explore Isle of Canna Canna campsite pods & Bunkhouse

 The week will include relaxed workshop sessions as we tune more deeply into Canna's wild larder, honing our identification skills and foraging repertoire.
 Participants will have plenty of time and space to develop their own personal connections with the plants we encounter, and should emerge from the week refreshed, inspired and with enough foraging skills to plan they own wild adventures.

-DAY FOUR AND FIVE *EXPLORE A WILD ISLAND
+DAY FOUR *EXPLORE A WILD ISLAND

 | Get to know a wild Scottish island